Bèze (river): Economic and tourism activities

 There are seven Approved Associations for Fishing and Protection of Aquatic Environments (AAPPMA: Associations agréées de pêche et de protection des milieux aquatiques) which cover three quarters of the catchment area.

 Fishing is, however, a declining practice and the main activity practiced by these associations is stocking.

 Fish farming is practiced in many artificial ponds.

 The Bessey, Noiron, Rougeot, Drambon and Marandeuil ponds are on the Bèze, and the Bouques, Pierre, Grand, Maladière and Bergerie ponds are on the Albane.

 The only hydroelectric production is one turbine at the outfall at Drambon.

 Most tourist activity is in the communes of Mirebeau-sur-Bèze and Pontailler-sur-Saône, both green holiday resorts.

 Walking trails, part of the circuit of the Val de Vingeanne, let visitors discover Bèze and its surroundings.

 Human occupation

 Paleolithic

 The La Roncière site in Bèze has often been researched.

-Remains from the old and middle Paleolithic to the Gallo-Roman period were discovered, including stones broken to produce chips or blades of the "Orville" type, showing that the site was occupied in the middle Magdalenian period.
+Remains from the Lower Paleolithic and Middle Paleolithic to the Gallo-Roman period were discovered, including stones broken to produce chips or blades of the "Orville" type, showing that the site was occupied in the middle Magdalenian period.

 There seem to be signs of two other occupations, one in the Aurignacian and the other in the upper Périgordian.

 Remains of prehistoric animals are present at the entrance of the cave Crétanne such as teeth of mammoths and remains of woolly rhinoceros and hipparion.